To visit another section please click on one of the headings below.

 - he was called to the Bar in 1968, took Silk in 1982, was a Recorder from 1989 until 1997 and was appointed a Deputy High Court Judge in 1993.
 He served as attorney general to the Prince of Wales between 1994 and 1997.
 He has been a judge of the High Court of Justice, Queen's Bench Division, since 1 October 1997 and was knighted in the same year.
 On 15 December 2008 it was announced that he was going to be appointed a Lords Justices of Appeal from 12 January 2009.

 - in a ceremony at Liverpool University in 2003, he was said to be "the epitome of a modern judge, in touch with society and its issues".
-He retired from the High Court (Family Division) on 10 January 2013.
+He retired from the High Court (Family Division) on 10 January 2013 and since then has been a visiting Professor of Law at Liverpool Hope University.

 HIS HONOUR JUDGE RUPERT OVERBURY (S71-76) - he was called to the Bar in 1984 and was appointed a Recorder on the South Eastern Circuit in 2003.
 On 29 October 2007 it was announced that he was to become a Circuit Judge on the South Eastern Circuit, based at Basildon Combined Court Centre, with effect from 13 November 2007.